robric/wiki-contrail-controller/Contrail-VRouter-ARP-Processing.md

   contains list of ToR managed by this TSN.

 <H2>ARP Forwarding</H2>
-ARP Flooding is initiated only when ARP packet is received on fabric interface.
+ARP Forwarding is initiated only when ARP packet is received on fabric interface.
 An ARP packet is received on Fabric as a result of ARP Flooding initiated from one of the compute nodes.
 In ARP Forwarding, the compute node is one of the intermediate nodes in the broadcast tree for virtual network.